-Market values of our investments increased during the quarter, contributing to an increase in total assets of approximately \$10.8 million since August 31, 2013.
-Distribution increases from our investments were in-line with our expectations while the increase in average total assets during the quarter resulted in increased asset-based expenses.
-We maintained our quarterly distribution of \$0.4375 per share.
+Market values of our investments increased during the quarter, contributing to an increase in total assets of approximately \$12.1 million since August 31, 2013.
+Distribution increases from our investments were in line with our expectations while an increase in average total assets during the quarter resulted in increased asset-based expenses.
+We maintained our quarterly distribution of \$0.4075 per share.
 Additional information on these events and results of our operations are discussed below.